gh9869827/fifo-tool-airlock-model-env/README.md

 # Airlock Model Environment

 A more secure, fully isolated environment for running Hugging Face models that require `trust_remote_code=True`.
-This architecture ensures maximum containment using a no-network Docker container, communicating only through stdin/stdout with a local FastAPI bridge.
+This architecture ensures maximum containment using a network-isolated Docker container (loopback only), communicating only through stdin/stdout with a local FastAPI bridge.

 > ⚠️ **Note**: This setup is not intended to be scalable but provide a more secure way to run models requiring `trust_remote_code=True` by restricting network access inside the container where the model runs.
 The SDK communicates with the container via `docker exec`, using `stdin` and `stdout` for transport